rackerlabs/rackspace-how-to/content/cloud-servers/linux-cloud-server-low-disk-troubleshooting.md

 - Log in to the device.
 - Check for open tickets.
-- Determine disk space.
+- Determine the amount of disk space.
 - Clean up the server.
-- Verify disk space after remediation.
+- Verify the new disk space after the clean up.

 ### Log in to the device